sarahbroton/Refactor-Horiseon-202305/README.md

 - Other sources may apply, see GitHub "Refactor-Horiseon-202305" under resolved issues

 ## License
-- This project is licensed under the terms of the MIT license found in GitHub.
+- This project is licensed under the terms as the MIT license found in GitHub.